jennifermulroy/Bitcoin/README.md

 Given the same initial investment of $20,000, in an equally weighted portfolio of the same assets without Bitcoin, the expected portfolio return in dollars at the 10th percentile: $38,122.49, at the 50th percentile $41,640.88, and at the 90th percentile: $45,503.43

 In conclusion, Bitcoin has the potential to significantly increase in value over time.
 It is uncorrelated with other risky assets and provides diversification to a portfolio.
-And based on Monte Carlo simulations, if added to a diversfied portfolio can provide additional returns.
+And based on Monte Carlo simulations, if added to a diversfied portfolio can potentially provide additional returns.